 The other important thing to do is to make sure that you level the bike once you have moved it into your exercise space.

-To do this, there are 3 stabilisers underneath each base.
-It is important that all of the stabilisers are adjusted to the same lengths and that the outermost stabilisers are firmly touching the floor in order to prevent the bike from rocking.
+To do this, there are 3 stabilizers underneath each base.
+It is important that all of the stabilizers are adjusted to the same lengths and that the outermost stabilizers are firmly touching the floor to prevent the bike from rocking.

-While Peloton ultimately discourages consumers from buying their equipment secondhand, there are many benefits for buying a used Peloton.
+While Peloton ultimately discourages consumers from buying their equipment secondhand, there are many benefits to buying a used Peloton.
 The cost alone is the greatest advantage of investing in a used Peloton bike.

 There are other options as well.
 You may want to consider Apple Fitness+ if you already have an Apple Watch and pick up an affordable exercise bike.